 We are a non-denominational Christian ministry full of God’s hope, forgiveness, and grace with a loving staff committed to restoring young lives.
 We are a 501(c)3 non-profit organization that receives no government funding and relies on tuition and private donations.

-We are a year-round day school program for teen girls.
-Students attend school five days a week and utilize the Accelerated Christian Education (ACE) curriculum for core class requirements.
-In addition, they will progress through a phase system of restoration, participate in individual, group and family counseling, learn life skills and participate in spiritual growth initiatives to cultivate a relationship with Jesus Christ.
-We are not emergency placement, a quick fix, or punishment.
-We are a safe, voluntary, long-term program designed to teach teens who they are in Christ, to promote lasting healing they will lean on for years to come.
+We are a year-round day school program for teen girls with rolling admission.
+Students attend school five days a week and utilize an individualized and self-paced curriculum for core class requirements.
+In addition, students participate in individual and family counseling, life skills development and spiritual growth initiatives to cultivate a relationship with Jesus Christ.

 Students do not need to be Christian to enroll in our program and are not turned away for religious preference.
 The Christian perspective will be shared, and families agree to this upon admission to the day school.
 The program works with the understanding that a structure based on Christian principles is needed to create a safe, healing environment.